 Performing regular testicular self-examination (TSE) can help you to become familiar with the usual feel of your testicles so that you can recognise any changes, if they occur.
 All men should check their testicles regularly.

-Around 200 Victorian men are diagnosed with testicular cancer every year.
-This rare cancer has a high cure rate and is more easily treated in its earlier stages, so it’s important for men to recognise changes in their testicles.
+Around 200 Victorian men are diagnosed with testicular cancer every year, most commonly between the age of 20 and 50.
+This rare cancer has a high cure rate and is more easily treated in its earlier stages.

-It is recommended that you perform a testicular self-examination (TSE) even if you have had testicular cancer or are currently being treated.
-This is because cancer may develop in the other testicle.
+It is a good idea to perform TSE even if you have had testicular cancer or are currently being treated for it, because cancer may develop in the other testicle.

 Risks of testicular cancer

 Men who had undescended testicles at birth, or who are infertile

 , are at greater risk of testicular cancer

 .
 If you belong to either of these groups, be vigilant and regularly examine your testicles for unusual lumps or swellings.